FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/settings/account-settings.md

 ## User interface read-only mode

 Enabling this setting will prevent data changes to your account, such as modifying or deleting sequences or garden layouts.
-This setting does not prevent Farmwares or FarmBot OS from changing settings, or the manual control buttons from working.
+This setting does not prevent FarmBot OS from changing settings, or the manual control buttons from working.

 This setting may be useful when setting up a demonstration computer for members of the public to control a FarmBot, or in a school setting where an instructor wishes to protect the account from accidental changes from students.